Welsh Not: Cultural interaction

 In 2024, the 1923 Welsh Women's Peace message was translated into the Okinawan language from the perspective of the similarities between the Okinawan dialect cards and the Welsh Not.
-The Asahi Shimbun claimed that the reconstruction of the Okinawan language is similar to the reconstruction of the Welsh language.
+The Asahi Shimbun compared efforts to revive the Okinawan language to efforts to promote Welsh.
 Japanese musicians also created a short film, inspired by the similarities between the history of Okinawan dialect tags and the Welsh Not.